 - in certain circumstances, the right to restrict our processing of personal data held by us about you;

 - in certain circumstances, a right to receive personal data which you have provided to us in a structured, commonly used and machine readable format.
-You may also have the right to require us to transfer this personal data to another organisation, at your request;
+You may also have the right to require us to transfer this personal data to another organisation where feasible, at your request;

 - the right to object to our processing of personal data held by us about you (including for the purposes of sending marketing materials to you); and